Bucatini: Composition and use

 In Italian cuisine, bucatini is served with buttery sauces, guanciale, vegetables, cheese, eggs, and anchovies or sardines.
 One of the most common sauces to serve with bucatini is the amatriciana sauce, bucatini all'amatriciana.
 It is traditionally made with guanciale, a type of cured meat taken from the pork jowl.
+If guanciale is unavailable, bucatini gricia can be replaced with prosciutto and added red pepper flakes.

+Bucatini gricia is form of pasta alla gricia, a pasta dish made with guanciale and pecorino cheese.
+Guanciale is a type of salumi, specifically pork cheeks that have been cured for a month in a basin full of salt, black pepper, and chili powder, and then hung up to age for another month.
+Florence Fabricant advised against using bacon (too smoky) or pancetta (too lean).

 Preparation

 Standard pasta machines will roll out sheets of flat pasta which are then cut into ribbons to make flat, ribbon-style pasta like fettuccine, tagliatelle, or pappardelle.
 Bucatini, on the other hand, has to be extruded rather than rolled.

 The pasta dough is fed into a machine that forces it through a perforated disk, very similar to a meat grinder.
 The shape of the pasta depends on the shape of the perforations.
 Bucatini are made with a disk with tiny circular perforations, which forces the pasta dough to emerge in long tubes.
 The tubes are then trimmed off to the desired length and then either cooked fresh or dried.

 Bucatini can be made at home with a stand mixer and a pasta extruder.
 Since it has a hole in the middle, raw homemade bucatini must be handled gently so as not to squeeze the hole shut prior to cooking.